SamAtkinsonModeste/ci-p-one-zen-oasis-spa/README.md

 - To understand various massage therapies, I explored the [10 Types of Spa Treatments to Rejuvenate Your Mind, Body, and Soul](https://www.bellacollina.com/blog/10-types-of-spa-treatments-to-rejuvenate-your-mind-body-and-soul).

+- The visual images were sourced from [Adobe Stock](https://stock.adobe.com/uk/photos).

 - [Microsoft 365 Copilot](https://blogs.microsoft.com/blog/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/) provided much of the uplifting text content for my spa website.

 - As someone who struggles with dyslexia, I relied on [Grammarly](https://app.grammarly.com/) for grammar and spelling support.
 Their AI also helped me enhance the overall wording of my text.